-So, does this mean that there is no point in buying a 120 Hz TV?
-No, I wouldn’t go that far, but it does mean that the benefits are not going to be as great as you might think.
+Does this mean there is no point in buying a 120 Hz TV?
+No, but it does mean the benefits will not be as great as you think.

 The main benefits of a 120 Hz TV are:

-So, while there are some benefits of a 120 Hz TV, you may not find many of them that useful in your day-to-day viewing.
+So, while there are some benefits of a 120 Hz TV, you may only find a few of them useful in your day-to-day viewing.

-Now, if you are buying a new TV, you may not have a choice what you get anyway.
-The refresh rate on a 4K TV will often be 120 Hz.
-Even though some will claim to have more!
-Cheaper models may only be 60 Hz.
+Plus, when you buy a new TV, you may not have a choice in what you get anyway.
+The refresh rate on a 4K TV will often be 120 Hz – even though some claim to have more – and cheaper models may only be 60 Hz.

-So, how do we explain the higher refresh rates of 240 Hz and above?
+So, how do you explain the higher refresh rates of 240 Hz and above?

 You might see a TV advertised with a refresh rate of 240 Hz.
 Good, huh?
 No, because it isn’t.